Other Treatments for Foot Pain

 There are other ways to ease foot pain beside medicine and surgery.
 Here are some other treatments for:

 RICE stands for rest, ice, compression, and elevation.
-These are the four basic ways to treat foot injuries:
+These are the 4 basic ways to treat foot injuries:

 Removing corns and calluses —Corns and calluses can be removed by soaking them in warm water for 5 minutes to soften them.
 A pumice stone can then be used to help sand it down.